Links & Callbacks

 server | { url, description? } | Alternative server for the link target |

 Exactly one of operationId, operationRef, or handler must be provided.
-If handler cannot be resolved (e.g., the target controller is not registered), the link is silently skipped.
+If handler cannot be resolved (e.g., the target controller is not registered, or the method name no longer matches a handler), the link is silently skipped.

 Callbacks (webhooks)